University of Southern Mississippi

 - Modern British History

-Douglas Bristol (PhD, University of Maryland, 2002; Fellow, Dale Center for the Study of War & Society)
+Assistant Professor of History and Fellow, Dale Center for the Study of War & Society

 Andrew P. Haley (PhD, University of Pittsburgh, 2005)